×

 When we asked people what advice they would give someone preparing to move to Hermanus, they said:

 "Hermanus is a popular destination for expats due to its stunning natural beauty, including its famous whale-watching opportunities.
 Before moving to Hermanus, it's important to understand that while English is widely spoken, Afrikaans is the primary language.
 The cost of living is relatively low compared to many Western countries, but it's still important to budget carefully and consider the cost of imported goods.
 Healthcare in Hermanus is of a high standard, with both public and private hospitals available.
 However, expats are advised to have comprehensive health insurance as private healthcare can be expensive.
 The crime rate in Hermanus is lower than in larger South African cities, but expats should still take precautions to ensure their safety, such as avoiding certain areas at night and installing home security systems.
 The climate in Hermanus is Mediterranean, with mild, wet winters and warm, dry summers.
 It's important to be prepared for this, particularly if you're moving from a colder climate.
 The town is also known for its outdoor lifestyle, with plenty of opportunities for hiking, surfing, and other outdoor activities.
 Hermanus has a strong sense of community, and newcomers are often welcomed with open arms.
 However, it's important to respect local customs and traditions.
 The education system in Hermanus is of a high standard, with a number of excellent schools to choose from.
 However, spaces can be limited, so it's advisable to apply as early as possible.
 Finally, while Hermanus offers a slower pace of life than many cities, it's still important to be prepared for the potential challenges of living in a new country, such as culture shock and homesickness.
-It's also worth noting that while Hermanus is a popular tourist destination, it can be quiet during the off-peak season," said one expat who made the move to Hermanus.
+It's also worth noting that while Hermanus is a popular tourist destination, it can be quiet during the off-peak season," remarked one expat in Hermanus, South Africa.

 How do I find a place to live in Hermanus?